Layr-Labs/hourglass-avs-template/README.md

 ### 3. Update the AVS config

-Read or modify eigen.yaml configuration file to set the correct parameters for your AVS.
+Read or modify the AVS configuration to set the correct parameters for your AVS.

 ```bash
 devkit avs config